Enriques surfaces with normal K3-like coverings: K3-like coverings and elliptic fibrations

 \begin{proposition} \mylabel{normalization} The morphism $X\ra Y^\fpb$ is the normalization.
 Its ramification locus consists of the preimages $\epsilon^{-1}(Y_b)\subset X$ of the multiple fibers $Y_b$, $b\in \PP^1$. \end{proposition}

 \proof Both maps $X\ra Y$ and $Y^\fpb\ra Y$ have degree two, whence $X\ra Y^\fpb$ is birational.
 It thus must be the normalization, because we assume throughout that $X$ is normal.
 For each closed point $y\in Y_b$ lying on a multiple fiber, the embedding dimension is $\edim(\O_{Y_b,y})=2$, so the local rings for each closed point on the preimage of $Y_b$ in the Frobenius pullback $Y^\fpb$ has embedding dimension three.
-If follows that the preimage $\epsilon^{-1}(Y_b)\subset X$ belongs to the ramification locus.
+It follows that the preimage $\epsilon^{-1}(Y_b)\subset X$ belongs to the ramification locus, which is the locus on $X$ defined by the conductor ideal.
 On the other hand, $Y^\fpb$ is smooth at each point mapping to a point $y\in Y$ where the morphism $\varphi:Y\ra\PP^1$ is smooth.
 Since all fibers of $\varphi:Y\ra\PP^1$ are reduced by Theorem \ref{properties genus-one fibrations}, it follows that the ramification locus for $X\ra Y^\fpb$ consists precisely of the preimages of the multiple fibers.

-Next, consider the jacobian fibration $J\ra\PP^1$ attached to the elliptic fibration $\varphi:Y\ra\PP^1$, which is a relatively minimal elliptic fibration endowed with a section $O\subset J$.
+Next, consider the \emph{jacobian fibration} $J\ra\PP^1$ attached to the elliptic fibration $\varphi:Y\ra\PP^1$, which is a relatively minimal elliptic fibration endowed with a section $O\subset J$.
 According to \cite{Cossec; Dolgachev 1989}, Theorem 5.7.2 the smooth surface $J$ is rational.
 Moreover, all such rational elliptic surfaces $J\ra\PP^1$ were classified by Lang \cite{Lang 2000}.
-In some sense, we have full computational control on such jacobian fibrations.
+In some sense, we completely understand such jacobian fibrations.
 Our strategy throughout is to relate the rational elliptic surface $J\ra\PP^1$ to the fibration $f:X\ra\PP^1$ on the K3-like covering.

 \begin{proposition} \mylabel{fibers jacobian} For each closed point $b\in \PP^1$, the fibers $Y_b$ and $J_b$ have the same Kodaira type.
 In particular, the rational elliptic surface $J\ra\PP^1$ has only reduced fibers, and the possible Kodaira types for the singular fibers are $\I_n$ with $1\leq n\leq 9$, $\II$, $\III$ or $\IV$. \end{proposition}